3D method for rainfall-induced slope stability analysis based on the Mein-Larson infiltration model and SPH

 Abstract

-Rainfall infiltration is one of the important factors triggering the instability of slopes.
-Accurately assessing its impact on slope stability has significant engineering implications.
-However, existing research mainly focuses on two-dimensional model analysis or neglects the weakening effect of soil strength during the rainfall infiltration process, making it difficult to fully reveal the instability mechanism of rainfall-induced landslides.
-Based on the Mein-Larson infiltration model and smoothed particle hydrodynamics (SPH) method, a three-dimensional model of rainfall-induced landslides was established to analyze the evolution process of the slip surface at different infiltration depths, quantitatively assessing the impact of rainfall infiltration on slope stability and systematically studying the evolution characteristics of slope stability under rainfall infiltration conditions.
-The results show that: (1) the safety factor of the slope is negatively correlated with infiltration depth; as the infiltration depth increases, the stability of the slope significantly decreases; (2) due to the differences in soil properties on both sides of the wetting front, the slip surface in the longitudinal profile evolves into an asymmetric composite form, while in the transverse profile, the displacement area evolves into two intersecting semi-elliptical displacement zones; (3) the instability of rainfall-induced landslides is a gradual process where the surface saturated soil first experiences localized instability, which then triggers deep soil deformation through stress redistribution, ultimately forming a continuous slip surface leading to overall instability.
+Rainfall infiltration is one of the key factors triggering slope instability.
+Accurately assessing its impact on slope stability is of great engineering implications.
+However, existing studies mostly focus on two-dimensional models or overlook the weakening effect of soil strength during rainfall infiltration, making it difficult to comprehensively reveal the instability mechanisms of rainfall-induced landslides.
+In this study, based on the Mein-Larson infiltration model and the smoothed particle hydrodynamics (SPH) method, a three-dimensional model of rainfall-induced landslides was developed to analyze the evolution process of slip surfaces at different infiltration depths.
+The study quantitatively evaluates the impact of rainfall infiltration on slope stability and systematically investigates the evolution characteristics of slope stability under rainfall infiltration conditions.
+The results indicate that: (1) the slope safety factor negatively correlates with infiltration depth; as infiltration depth increases, slope stability significantly decreases; (2) due to differences in soil properties on either side of the wetting front, the slip surface in the longitudinal profile evolves into an asymmetric composite shape, while in the transverse profile, the displacement zone develops into two intersecting semi-elliptical displacement zones; (3) the instability process of rainfall-induced landslides is gradual, beginning with localized instability in the saturated surface soil, followed by deep soil deformation caused by stress redistribution, ultimately leading to the formation of a continuous slip surface and overall slope failure.

 -